-The SHARE Project was officially launched in May 2012 at the EU Resettlement Skills Share Day, and you can view a short film from the launch - including interviews with SHARE partners and stakeholders - below.
-Click here to read the SHARE Final Publication and learn more about policy reflections, tools, resources and recommendations produced during 4 years of SHARE Network learning.
+Click here to read the SHARE Publication and learn more about policy reflections, tools, resources and recommendations produced during 4 years of SHARE Network learning (2012-2015).

-For additional information or questions about the SHARE Network, please contact Magdalena Boehm, Project coordinator & Project development officer at ICMC Europe (email@example.com).
+For additional information or questions about the SHARE Network, please contact Magdalena Boehm, Programme manager at ICMC Europe (email@example.com).